marevabl/marevabl/README.md

 # 💫 About Me:
 I am a dedicated student pursuing degrees in Computer Science and Mathematics & Statistics at Concordia University.
 Eager to explore new horizons and gain valuable professional experience, I am a dedicated learner with a strong desire to take on new challenges.
-Currently seeking an internship opportunity for fall 2024!

 ## 🌐 Socials: